 For a detailed discussion of the markets served and types of products offered by 3M's business segments, see Item 1, Business Segments.
 Financial information and other disclosures are provided in the Notes to the Consolidated Financial Statements.
-Effective in the first quarter of 2017, as part of 3M's continuing effort to improve the alignment of its businesses around markets and customers, the Company made the following changes:
+As part of 3M's continuing effort to improve the alignment of its businesses around markets and customers, the Company made the following changes, effective in the first quarter of 2018, and other revisions impacting business segment reporting: